pavel-2020/devextreme-documentation/api-reference/_hidden/dxFileManagerDetailsColumn/visibleIndex.md

 Specifies the position of the column in the resulting widget.

 ---
-Visible indexes are normalized after the widget's creation: the leftmost column is assigned an index of 0; the rightmost column's index becomes equal to the number of visible columns minus 1; other columns get the indexes in between.
+Visible indexes are normalized after the UI component's creation: the leftmost column is assigned an index of 0; the rightmost column's index becomes equal to the number of visible columns minus 1; other columns get the indexes in between.